morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * Worker environment

   Run a worker application that processes long-running workloads on demand or performs tasks on a schedule.
 There are sqs queue in the resources.

+##### Create a new environment

+For HelloWorld app, I have dev_env.
+I am going to create a prod_env environment

+AWS EB console> Application, elect the application you specified> On the application overview page, choose **Create a new environment**.> Choose environment tier,  platform, application code.
+Application code can be current application code or any code in your local computer or S3.